 but only when I see you are really struggling to buy bitcoin.

 Note that the email may be signed by another fake name, claiming to be an anonymous hacker.
 Please note that your password may have been leaked in a data breach.
 You can check your email accounts via the Have I Been Pwned service.

 Also, if you have any accounts still using that password, be certain to change them and make sure you use a different password for each account.
 If possible, enable two-factor authentication.

 To remove the “This is my final warning” scam you should simply delete the email message.
 However, if you are truly breached, you should see the step-by-step removal instructions provided below.
 In case you cannot get rid of files related to the scam or find out other malicious ones, you should use an anti-malware program which will also protect you in the future.

 - Guide 1: How to Remove This is my final warning from Windows.

-- Guide 2: Get rid of This is my final warning from Mac OS X.
+- Guide 2: Get rid of This is my final warning on Mac OS X.

-- Guide 3: Remove This is my final warning from Google Chrome.
+- Guide 3: Remove This is my final warning in Google Chrome.

 - Guide 4: Erase This is my final warning from Mozilla Firefox.

 - Guide 5: Uninstall This is my final warning from Microsoft Edge.